In NET Engineering, both the planning and the documentation of telecommunication networks can be carried out.

 Existing telecommunications networks can be documented either schematically or in a georeferenced manner.

-The most important structural elements can be managed with geometry and shown in the illustration.
+The most important structural elements can be managed with geometry and shown in the graphic.
 Ducts and cables can be entered with their own geometries or assigned to a trench without their own geometries.
-The display in the illustration is controlled via the display model.
+The display in the graphic is controlled via the display model.

 Depending on the database used, the project is opened in a file or via a database connection.